 You need to draw the user’s attention to your app only with the help of the icon and title.
 Therefore, choosing an app icon in Google Play is especially important.

 Before that, you need to conduct a competitor analysis.
-With the help of Asodesk’s Competitors, you can see the icons of your competitors, which are also displayed in search for queries from your semantic core.
+With the help of Asodesk’s Keyword Charts, you can see the icons of other apps, which are also displayed in search for queries from your semantic core.
 This way, you will analyze your competitors much faster than checking results for each request manually.

 You need to choose an icon that will stand out from the competition, demonstrate the purpose of your app, and be associated with it.
 Usually, I show the designer the icons of other popular apps and ask to create something that will stand out from them.

 It’s important to make a few icons, conduct A/B testing, and pick the one with the highest conversion.
 Read how to conduct A/B tests and choose the best icon for your gaming app in this Black Bears case study.

 When selecting Google Play store app screenshots, rely on app features and A/B testing